gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

 messages.
 This specification uses another solution to these problems assuming a sufficient capable SCTP and SCTP AUTH implementations and with rich enough APIs.

-The solution that ensures the current keying material for not being prematurely discarded on renegotiation or key update, is based on establishing a second DTLS connection over the SCTP association.
-This creates a parallel DTLS connections, where the DTLS connection ID feature is used to identify the originating connection for each DTLS record or message.
-When a new DTLS connection has been established and its keying material is made available the sender starts using it to protect the ULP data.
-When all protected user message fragments have been delivered in a non-renegable way then the old DTLS connection can be terminated and the associated keying material discarded.
+The solution that ensures the current keying material will not be prematurely discarded on renegotiation or key-update, is based on not using these mechanisms and instead establishing a second DTLS connection over the SCTP association.
+This creates a parallel DTLS connections, where the DTLS connection ID feature is used to identify the originating DTLS connection for each DTLS record or message.
+When a new DTLS connection has been established and its keying material is made available, the sender starts using it to protect the ULP data.
+When all protected user message fragments protected by the old key have been delivered in a non-renegable way then the old DTLS connection can be terminated and the associated keying material discarded.

+## DTLS/SCTP Buffering and Flow Control {#buffering}

+   With DTLS/SCTP as a layer above SCTP stacks on both sender and receiver side some consideration is needed for buffering and resource contention, and how back pressure is applied in cases the receiving application is not keeping up with the sender.
+The ULP may use multiple user messages simultaneous, and the progress and delivery of these messages are progressing independently, thus the receiving DTLS/SCTP implementation may not receive DTLS records in order in case of packet loss.

+   On the sender side the DTLS/SCTP layer will need to accept data from the ULP of at least one maximum DTLS record size.
+The maximum DTLS record size is 2<sup>14</sup> bytes per default or a lower negotiated value using the DTLS extension defined in {{RFC8449}}.
+The user message fragment is then protected by DTLS and assumed to immediately after be dispatched for transmission by SCTP.

+   As SCTP schedules the DTLS record for transmission as SCTP packets it will become part of the data tracked by the send/receive buffer in the SCTP stacks.
+The maximum receiver buffer size is negotiated and provides an upper limit of how much out standing data can exist on the SCTP layer.
+For example if an DTLS record part of user message N experience repeated packet losses, it may not be delivered, despite several later user messages fragments has been delivered.

+   Next we assume that the receiver side DTLS/SCTP will read partial user messages from the SCTP receiver stack as they become availble unless it can't keep up or has run out of intermediate buffer space for reassembly of the DTLS records in each user message.
+Thus, in case the receiver falls behind it will eventually block the receiver buffer by not consuming data from it and thus creating back pressure towards the sender.
+But, at any time it is assumed that the receiver side DTLS/SCTP layer will not buffer multiple DTLS records, and instead process each as soon as possible.
+Buffering multiple DTLS records prior to DTLS decryption would increase the total number of DTLS records in flight, counted between DTLS encryption and decryption, and thus risk overlapping DTLS sequence numbers.

+   To avoid overlapping sequence number the DTLS sender should first of all use 16-bit sequence number to enable a larger space.
+Secondly, it should track which DTLS records has been non-renegable ACKed by the receiver and always maintain a certain safety buffer in number of DTLS records.
+Thirdly, the implementation needs to attempt to minimize usage of buffers that exist after the DTLS encryption until the DTLS Decryption in its sender and receiver implementation.

 ## Comparison with TLS over SCTP